trade-and-democracy/home/_pages/data.md

 Add link to download the dataset.

-Add link supplementary material.

-Add link Online Appendix.
+Add links to download replication files, supplementary material, online appendix.

 Please cite as, Manfred Elsig, Kirthana Ganeson, Andrew Lugg, and Marine Roux.
 Trade agreements and the design of democracy-related provisions (TRADEM): The creation of a new data set. _The Review of International Organizations_ (Accepted).